-The Bribery Act - which came into force on 1 July 2011 - made it necessary for small businesses to review their policies.
+The Bribery Act came into force on 1 July 2011 and has made it necessary for small businesses to review their policies.
 Although it has most impact on businesses which trade overseas, it could mean you need to change the way you secure all your contracts and may affect corporate hospitality.
 Paul Ridehalgh (PR), partner at law firm Marsden Rawsthorn, explains what the Act means for small firms

 PR: “The Act replaced previous anti-corruption statute and common law — laws which were decided by judges based on the outcome of cases.
 The Act outlines four offences of bribery and introduced a new corporate offence of bribery, and at the same time made it easier to prosecute offenders.

-“Guidance was published by the Ministry of Justice to help businesses of all sizes and sectors understand what procedures and policies they can put in place to prevent bribery, to understand the difference between bribery and hospitality, and avoid falling foul of the Act.”
+“The Ministry of Justice has produced guidance (pdf) to help businesses of all sizes and sectors understand what procedures and policies they can put in place to prevent bribery, to understand the difference between bribery and hospitality, and avoid falling foul of the Act.”

 PR: “Firms should familiarise themselves with the Act so they understand what it means and what it entails.

-“You will have to review what you do, who you’re working alongside, who you’re contracting with and how you’re maintaining those client relationships.
-You should also make your workforce aware of what is expected of them, by including it in your published policies.
+“You should review what you do, who you’re working alongside, who you’re contracting with and how you’re maintaining those client relationships.
+You should also make your workforce aware of what is expected of them, by including it in your published policies."

 PR: “All businesses are now required to have adequate procedures in place to prevent staff and anyone else who works on their behalf – such as agents – from giving or receiving bribes.
 Importantly, this includes anyone representing the business overseas.

-“For those that negotiate deals and contracts with other companies and government officials, you will need to ensure that your hospitality is proportionate.
+“For those that negotiate deals and contracts with other companies and government officials, ensure that your hospitality is proportionate.
 It will still be fine to take a client for a meal at the local restaurant, but disproportionately lavish gifts may be considered an offence under the new Act.”